Table of Contents

 Terrorist attacks.
 You can exclude from income certain disaster assistance, disability, and death payments received as a result of a terrorist or military action.
-For more information, see Sickness and Injury Benefits, later, and Publication 3920, Tax Relief for Victims of Terrorist Attacks.
+For more information, see Sickness and Injury Benefits, later, and Pub.
+3920, Tax Relief for Victims of Terrorist Attacks.

 Gulf oil spill.
 You are required to include in your gross income payments you received for lost wages, lost business income, or lost profits.
 See Gulf oil spill under Other Income, later.